Course Timetable

 This course provides introduction to the overlapping fields of drama, theatre and performance studies at the graduate level.
 Engaging the key texts in these fields, the course also addresses recent scholarship and artworks.
 It may include playtexts, performance texts, and theory, and develops and refines critical reading and analysis of this material.
 The course also models how scholars in the three fields use case studies to integrate analysis with theory.
 It builds a foundation for scholarly inquiry by incorporating local, national and international scholarship, and examines interrelationships of scholarly and artistic works.

-Time: Fall, Thursday, 10am-1pm
+Time: Fall, Tuesday, 10am-1pm

-Location: Front and Long Rooms UPFront
+Location: Front & Long Rooms

 MA Thesis Option